Science, Tech, Engr, and Math (STEM)

 STEM 8050 DATA-DRIVEN DECISION MAKING FOR EDUCATORS (3 credits)

-This course provides graduate students with hands-on experiences that model data-driven decision making for building educational success in today's classroom.
-Graduate students will learn how to create valid and reliable assessments; to interpret standardized test data; to build data models that identify student, classroom, program, and school needs; and in general, to systematically enhance educational decision making from a base of carefully collected information.
-Graduate students will also explore data collection and analysis strategies associated with technologies such as cloud computing, tablet computers and smart phones.
-In addition, they will experience data-driven decision-making models that can be integrated into student lessons to not only teach more effectively with data-driven decisions, but to also be able to teach students about data-driven decision making.
+This course provides graduate students with hands-on experiences that model data-driven decision making for educational success in today's classroom.
+Students will learn how to create valid and reliable assessments; interpret standardized test data; build data models that identify student, classroom, program, and school needs; and in general, to systematically enhance educational decision making from a base of carefully collected information.
+Graduate students will also explore data collection and analysis strategies associated with technologies such as cloud computing, tablet computers, and smart phones.
+In addition, they will experience data-driven decision-making models that can be integrated into student lessons to not only teach more effectively with data-driven decisions, but also to help teach students about data-driven decision-making.
 The course will use real data sets and cases, in interesting, hands on and technology-rich activities, to help educators learn how to find the "educational story" represented by a set of carefully collected data points.
 (Cross-listed with TED 8050).

 Prerequisite(s)/Corequisite(s): Graduate Standing.